Tebros/InterceptorCLI/README.md

 ### Manual Installation

 1. Download the latest release [here](https://github.com/Tebros/InterceptorCLI/releases/latest) or build this project by your own.
-Move the .exe file into a directory of your choice.
+Move the InterceptorCLI.exe and Interceptor.dll files into the same directory of your choice.

 2. Download the driver (Interception.zip) from [here](https://github.com/oblitum/Interception/releases/tag/v1.0.1)